Lufthansa bailout package overwhelmingly backed by shareholders | DW | 25.06.2020

 Ryanair legal challenge beckons

-In response to the Lufthansa bailout, RyanAir's executive board said it would challenge the Commission's decision to back German state aid, claiming it heavily distorts competition on short haul routes in Europe.
+Ryanair's executive board said it would challenge the EU's decision to back German state aid, claiming it heavily distorts competition on short haul routes in Europe.

-Lufthansa "needs it as a war chest to fight off competition, it doesn’t need it to survive," Juliusz Gomorek, Ryanair's chief legal officer, told reporters Thursday.
+Lufthansa "needs it as a war chest to fight off competition, it doesn’t need it to survive," Juliusz Komorek, Ryanair's chief legal officer, told reporters.

-The European budget carrier has already appealed to European Court of Justice against state aid granted to airlines by France, Denmark and Sweden.
+The low-cost airline has already appealed to the European Court of Justice against state aid granted to airlines by France, Denmark and Sweden.

 KLM bailout nears

-Meanwhile, France and the Netherlands edged closer to agreeing a rescue package with Dutch Air France-KLM, sources told news agency Reuters.
+Meanwhile, France and the Netherlands edged closer to agreeing a rescue package with the Air France-KLM group, sources told news agency Reuters.

 Under the terms of the proposal, the Dutch government would release close to €4 billion ($4.5 billion) in guaranteed and direct loans to KLM, as well as appoint a non-voting trustee to its board.